nishorgo/vehicle-allocation/README.md

 A FastAPI-based REST API for managing vehicle allocations in an organization.
 This system allows employees to reserve vehicles for specific dates and manages the allocation lifecycle.

+# My Experience

+Before this project, I had no prior experience with FastAPI and wasn't familiar with its structure or conventions.
+However, in just two days—one of which I wasn't fully available—I quickly dove into the specifics and best practices of FastAPI.
+As a result, there may be some errors in the project.
+I had planned to implement caching, especially since the project will undergo load testing, but due to lack of time, I couldn't manage to get it done.
+Additionally, the test coverage isn't as comprehensive as I would have liked.
+Despite these challenges, this experience felt like a hackathon.
+I started with no knowledge about the technology but I had to adapt rapidly.
+It was a great learning opportunity, and I thoroughly enjoyed the challenge.
+Big thanks to the interviewer!

 ## Features

 - Vehicle management (CRUD operations)